vsvsharma/interview_ques/README.md

 58) Program to find the captains room number which is only a unique element in the list.
 59) Program to find the first letter which appeared twice.
 60) Program to find the missing number in the array.
+61) Program to display name with the default text.
+62) Program to find the occurence of substring in the string.
+63) Program to print the day of the mentioned date.
+64) Program to check the given whole sentence is a valid palindrome or not.
+65) Program to find the number which occured only once.

 # SQL Query Problems
 <img width="200px" src="./sql.png" alt="Python"  align="right" />